Is this course right for me?

 - Each application is considered on individual merit

-- Entry is subject to an informal interview
+- Entry is subject to attending a course information session or informal interview

 - 302 Working in the Construction Sector in Wales

 - 303 Planning and evaluating work in the Construction Sector in Wales